To the Chief Executive Officer of the Credit Union Addressed:

 Division examiners have rated the “L” and “S” components individually since 1997 when examining banks and this approach has served both the banks and regulators well over this period.
 As the analyses of liquidity and sensitivity to market risk each grow in complexity and importance, assigning each component its own rating is appropriate and more transparent.
 In fact, the Division notes that many bank examination reports reflect differing “L” and “S” ratings based on the strengths or weaknesses found within each of these components.

 Please note that the implementation of this change will not increase burden for your staff or result in any additional examiner expectations.
 It is also important to point out that at least five state credit union regulators have already adopted the FFIEC’s CAMELS rating system for credit union examinations, while others are considering it.
 In addition, the NCUA has expressed an interest in adopting the “S” rating but considers it a longer term goal given the extensive program changes required.
 Nevertheless, it is the Division’s position that the separation of these component ratings will provide more clarity to the examination process.

 Should you have any questions relative to this implementation, please contact Deputy Commissioner James A. Barrett at 617-956-1500 ext.
 401 or firstname.lastname@example.org.

 David J. Cotney

 Commissioner of Banks

-CC: L.J.
+L.J.
 Blankenberger, Regional Director, National Credit Union Administration